daveake/PiPADD/README.md

 ### GPS Settings ###

+For a GPS HAT, the "device" box MUST be empty.
+For a USB GPS, enter the Linux device name for that device.  e.g. /dev/ttyACM1

 Enter chase car ID - a unique name for your vehicle when chasing the balloon.
 This is used to place your position on the habhub map.

 Set the period between chase car uploads e.g. 30 (seconds)